eclipse-sw360/sw360/scripts/utilities/README.md

 This folder contains utility scripts which implement the database schema changes.

-The scripts are written in `python3` and depend on the `couchdb` library.
-The CouchDB server has to be running and accessible on `localhost:5984`.
+The scripts are written in `python2` and depend on `python2-couchdb`.
+The couchdb has to run and be accessible on `localhost:5984`.

 To execute the scripts, follow these steps:
 1. Ensure that CouchDB is accessible (try to open `http://localhost:5984/_utils/`).
-2. Run the utility scripts (e.g., for each script call `python3 /PATH/TO/00?_some_utility_script.py`).
+2. Run the utility scripts (i.e. for each script call `python2 /PATH/TO/00?_some_utility_script.py`).
     * Be aware that some scripts use an internal dry-run switch which you have to change manually in the script's code.

 ## List and Description of Scripts